incubateur-ademe/nosgestesclimat/docs/translation.md

 Scripts related to the translation are stored in the folder [`scripts/i18n`](https://github.com/datagir/nosgestesclimat-site/tree/master/scripts/i18n).

-For each scripts you can specify different options -- e.g. source language, target languages, etc....
+For each script you can specify different options -- e.g. source language, target languages, etc....
 All available options can be shown by providing the `(-h | --help)` flag.